ACEsuit/ACEdensitymatrix/README.md

 This repo aims to fit self-consistent density matrices $D_R$ for given configuration $R$.
 The basic idea is to use equivariant Atomic Cluster Expansion (ACE) to generate linear models that have the same symmetry as the density matrix.

-An example of its use can be found on `../test/main.jl`, which illustrates the ways of reading data, constructing models, fitting parameters, and predicting the density matrix.
+An example of its use can be found on `../test/main.jl`, which illustrates the ways of reading data, constructing models, fitting parameters, saving the fitted model and predicting the density matrix.

 A note before using it is that this repo relies on a developing version of `Polynomials4ML.jl`.